G-Research/siembol/docs/introduction/how-tos/how_to_contribute.md

 How to contribute to config editor UI project
 ---------------------------------------------

+### NodeJS version

+The current NodeJS version used can be found in the github actions pipeline [here](https://github.com/G-Research/siembol/blob/main/.github/workflows/ci.yml#L215).
 ### Angular version

 The current Angular version can be found in the [package.json](/config-editor/config-editor-ui/package.json) file.